DrewOrtego/GitHubBasicsTutorial/README.md

+# The GitHub Basics Tutuorial

-GitHub is confusing if you're not frequently exposed to it, and the idea of using it to maintain your work might sound daunting.
+GitHub is confusing if you're not frequently exposed to it, and the idea of using it to maintain your work can sound daunting once you start hearing words like "branch" and "merge".
 However, it is an amazing tool which protects developers from accidentally deleting or overwriting their own or another's work, tracking all changes to a project, and organizing otherwise unwieldy projects and tasks.

 This guide will teach you the very basics of using GitHub version control while guiding you through the process of committing changes to an actual file using Git from a console (or command prompt if you're using Windows).